Mária Széchy: Ancestry and childhood

-First marriage
+First marriage and life as Countess Bethlen

-György Széchy started planning his daughter's marriage in 1625, looking for a bridegroom among the supporters of Gabriel Bethlen, Prince of Transylvania.
-During the negotiations for Mária's marriage, György Széchy was sleeping in a barn, probably after a hunt that lasted into the night.
-His armour-bearer, Miklós Léty and other servants shot him in the head.
-Nothing is known of Léty's motivation or his later fate.
+György Széchy started planning his daughter's marriage in 1625.
+He looked for a bridegroom from the family of his ally Gabriel Bethlen, Prince of Transylvania.
+During the time of the marriage negotiations, on 31 August 1625, György Széchy spent a night sleeping in a barn, probably after a hunt.
+His armour-bearer Miklós Léthy and other servants shot him in the head.
+Nothing is known of their motivation or later fate.

+The divided Hungary in 1606; borders remained roughly similar in the next decades.

-The father's death upset the life of the family.
-Their vast inheritance was challenged by the late György Széchy's brother, Dénes Széchy.
-Mária Drugeth worked over years to safeguard her daughters' fortune.
-As opposed to her opportunist husband, Drugeth was a staunch royalist and supporter of the Habsburgs.
-On 2 May 1626, she gave a written oath not to cede Murány Castle to any ‘foreign prince’, and especially ‘not to the prince of Transylvania, nor to any person belonging to’ him.
+The four living Széchy daughters' (Mária, Borbála, Kata, and Éva) vast inheritance was challenged by their uncle, Dénes Széchy, as well as their father's various creditors and enemies.
+Mária Homonnay spent the next years safeguarding their fortune, a difficult task as their lands were scattered across all three parts of the divided kingdom (occupied Ottoman Hungary, Habsburg-ruled Royal Hungary, and a semi-independent Ottoman vassal state, the Principality of Transylvania).
+As opposed to her opportunist husband, Homonnay was a staunch royalist and supporter of the Habsburgs.
+She pleaded the protection of Emperor-King Ferdinand II and on 2 May 1626, took a written oath not to cede Murány Castle to any “foreign prince”, and especially “not to the prince of Transylvania, nor to any person belonging to” him.

-Nevertheless, she continued her husband's policy of marrying Mária into the Bethlen family.
-In March 1626, the bridegroom, Count István Bethlen of Iktár (today Ictar-Budinț, Romania), a nephew of Gabriel Bethlen, visited Murány.
-By the end of his stay, the two had certainly been betrothed, as Bethlen called Drugeth his ‘mother[-in-law]’ in an official document.
-István Bethlen was a favourite relative of Prince Bethlen, made rich by his favour.
-In contemporary sources, he is described as ‘very modest, temperate, with a fine mind, knowledge, and valiant courage’.
-He had been his uncle's heir until the latter married Catherine of Brandenburg, who became the new heir.
-The wedding was planned for 20 October 1626, but postponed because of the wars of Prince Bethlen and because Mária Drugeth tried to bargain on the dowry.
-Her husband had promised an exceptional sum because of the high standing and wealth of the bridegroom; Drugeth argued that his station had since diminished.
-Prince Betlen refused to accept a lower dowry, and, with Drugeth acquiescing, the wedding was held on 30 May 1627.
+Nevertheless, she continued her husband's policy of marrying Mária into the Bethlen family that ruled Transylvania.
+In March 1626, the bridegroom, Count István Bethlen Jr. of Iktár (today Ictar-Budinț, Romania) visited Murány.
+By the end of his stay, the two had certainly been betrothed.
+Count Bethlen, the son of Count István Bethlen of Iktár Sr. and Krisztina Csáky, was a favourite nephew of the childless Prince Bethlen.
+The prince raised him from the age of two and sent him to study at Heidelberg University, then on a grand tour of Europe.
+In 1620, he was formally adopted by his uncle.
+Considered the heir to Transylvania, he was endowed with many lands and castles.
+In contemporary sources, he is described as “very modest, temperate, with a fine mind, knowledge, and valiant courage”.
+His age at the time of his marriage is uncertain; he may have been born as early as 1604, but more likely around 1608.
+The wedding was planned for 20 October 1626, but postponed because of the ongoing wars of Prince Bethlen and because Mária Homonnay tried to bargain on the dowry.
+Her husband had promised an exceptional sum because of the standing and wealth of the bridegroom, but Homonnay argued that his station had since diminished: he was no longer the heir to Transylvania, replaced by his uncle's second wife Catherine of Brandenburg.
+Prince Betlen refused to accept a lower dowry, and, with Homonnay acquiescing, the wedding was held on 30 May 1627.